ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

   These files cover the entire globe down to a horizontal resolution of 13 km and can be found at `<https://nomads.ncep.noaa.gov/pub/data/nccf/com/gfs/prod/>`_.

+- **NETCDF**

+  These files cover the entire globe down to a horizontal resolution of 13 km and can be found at EMC ftp site `<https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.

 - **GRIB2**

   These files cover the entire globe and resolutions of 0.5, or 1.0 degree are supported.